 Building and influencing the world for the new phenomena of Global Citizen will need leadership.
 Economic developmental relationships are critical for achieving this.
 Looking at history, one can see, English cultural and social influence was built by the East India Company; American global influence came with America's lead in postwar industrial growth.
 Governments and multinational Organizations will need to actively take part in designing and popularizing the Global Citizen concept.
 This is essential to the World peace, stability and prosperity.

 In my research, I hope to develop this model Global Citizen's profile.
 I plan to develop a business model with economical and geo-political measures that can be easily explained to the policy makers and corporate boardrooms.
 It is a very critical time for such an active education for the citizens in wake of the spread of Fundamentalism.
 The spot is open for the moral leadership.
 The technological advances are bringing very diverse identities into very close proximities.
 Economic leadership is shifting and creating a flux for power grab between new and old powers.
 The new sustainable Global rhythms will need to account for that today’s societies economic and personal interests are not confined inside one political or religious territory.
 This calls for a Global Citizen model.

 Sonia Dhillon Marty

 The above thesis is part of Sonia's research as an International Fellow at Tokyo University.
-The Foundation's global citizen research tries to answer the question, how do we create a benchmark character for a Global Citizen?
+The Foundation's global citizen research tries to answer the question, how do we create a benchmark of universal values?